PhilSad/My-Story-Time/README.md

 ## todos

-- [ ] refactor image generation for standolone use
+- [ ] refactor image generation for standalone use
 - [ ] use diffuser's IP Adapter for image generation to use prompt weighting (when IP Face is supported)
 - [ ] don't use IP Adapter for splits where the hero is not present